 RH Factor was, is and will always be a Family.
 It gets that way when you’re On-the-Road together for 2 years non-stop creating a vibe.
 Just like a family; we had our ups & downs, our highs & lows during the time and dealt with it to make music from the soul.
 Folks can believe in that!
 In RH Factor, Roy was a member of the band and not just the leader.
 He could count on us and he let everybody have a chance to shine on-stage.

-ALL the stage performances were truly special moments (and some very unusual ones), but there was this place in the tune “Liquid Streets” where it was always that “special moment” for Roy & I. It happened more often than not where at this one spot I’d sing the trumpet part with Roy every night.
+ALL the stage performances were truly special moments (and some very unusual ones), but there was this place in the tune “The Joint” where it was always that “special moment” for Roy & I. It happened more often than not where at this one spot I’d sing the trumpet part with Roy every night.

 He’d look at me & sing “Oooooooooooohhhhh” instead of play!
 It always brought the music to a new high!